In My Room

 "In My Room" is a song written by Brian Wilson and Gary Usher for the American rock band the Beach Boys.
 It was released on their 1963 album Surfer Girl.
 It was also released as the B-side of the "Be True to Your School" single.
-The single peaked at number 23 in the U.S. (the A-side peaked at number 6, for a two-sided top-40) and was eventually inducted into the Grammy Hall of Fame in 1999.
+The single peaked at number 23 on the US Billboard Hot 100 (the A-side peaked at number 6, for a two-sided top-40) and was eventually inducted into the Grammy Hall of Fame in 1999.
 "In My Room" was ranked number 212 on Rolling Stone's list of The 500 Greatest Songs of All Time.

-Writing the song
+Composition

 The song is written in the key of B major and features a flat VII A major chord.